Karce/gupaxtk/README.md

 ## What is Gupaxx/XMRvsBeast?
 [**`Gupaxx`**](https://getmonero.org) is a fork of [*Gupax*](https://github.com/hinto-janai/gupax) that integrate the [XMRvsBeast raffle](https://xmrvsbeast.com).

-This fork add an easy way to distribute your hashrate between P2pool and XMRvsBeast to participate in the raffle to win more xmr while supporting the p2pool network.
+This fork adds an easy way to distribute your hashrate between P2pool and XMRvsBeast to participate in the raffle to win more xmr while supporting the p2pool network.

 To have a detailed explication of Gupax, see the [README](https://github.com/hinto-janai/gupax) of upstream.